Canadian Space Milestones

 In Bangalore, India, Mac Evans, then President of the CSA, signs a Cooperative Agreement on Space between Canada and India with Prof. Kasturi Rangan, President of the Indian Space Research Organization (ISRO).

 Canadian Astronaut Bjarni Tryggvason is selected to fly as a Payload Specialist on mission STS-85/CRISTA-SPAS, slated to launch August 7, 1997.
-On Shuttle Discovery, Tryggvason is to test the new version of the Microgravity Isolation Mount (MIM) he codesigned.
+On Shuttle Discovery, Tryggvason tests the new version of the Microgravity Isolation Mount (MIM) he codesigned.

 The same day, the Canadian Space Agency unveils its new logo.

 At its Space Systems facility in Brampton, Ontario, Spar Aerospace completes integration of the Space Station Remote Manipulator System (SSRMS).
-The 17-metre long robotic arm is to launch in 2000.
+The 17-metre long robotic arm is launched April 19, 2001.

 A giant solar storm is suspected of having caused the loss of Telstar 401, a communications satellite.
 The solar radiation surge is recorded on Earth by the 13 observatories of CANOPUS (Canadian Auroral Network for the Observation of Plasma in the Upper Atmosphere and Space), part of the CSA's Earth-Sun Physics Program.

-During mission STS-81, the fifth Atlantis-Mir Docking Mission, U.S. astronaut Jerry Linenger succeeds John Blaha as the next resident on the Russian space station.
+During mission STS-81, the fifth Atlantis-Mir Docking Mission, U.S. astronaut Jerry Linenger climbs aboard the Russian space station.
 During his four-month stay, Linenger performs a Canadian experiment to measure astronaut sleep pattern in space.
 The Canadian-sponsored experiment is designed by Dr. Harvey Moldofsky, director of the Center for Sleep and Chronobiology of the Toronto Hospital.
 Linenger also processes more than 100 samples of another Canadian experiment, the QUELD-2 furnace (Queens University experiment in liquid-metal diffusion) mounted on the MIM (Microgravity Isolation Mount).

 Launch from the Kagoshima space range, in Japan, of the HALCA (highly advanced laboratory for communications and astronomy) radio-astronomy satellite.
 The downlinked signals of the Japanese spacecraft are merged with those received through the radio telescopes of the VLBI (Very Long Baseline Interferometry) world network.
 Astronomers use a recording correlator system designed in Canada by the Centre for Research in Earth and Space Technology at York University, and the Herzberg Institute's Radio Astronomy Observatory in Penticton, British Columbia.